About Ahead Sheep™

 Color Blindness Tool

 The color blindness tool enables you to simulate how colors appear to people with color blindness by adjusting L', M', and S' cone responses.
+You can find this tool in the advanced group or by long tapping the color blindness button in the workspace tiles.
 The adjustments apply throughout the tool except in the Print Marks tool.
 Tap the eye toggle to enable or disable the simulation.
 You can also choose a preset form of color blindness to start.
 Available options include:

 • Deuteranomaly: The most common form of color blindness.
 It affects the green cone (M-cone) response, making greens appear more red.
 Present in approximately 5% of males, it represents a mild red-green color deficiency.